Arazdevp/StandBlog/README.md

 ## Features

-**Note:** This project does not include a rich text editor or an API.
-Its core functionality centers on backend processes and basic blog publishing capabilities.
+**Note:** Its core functionality centers on backend processes and basic blog publishing capabilities.

 - **User Registration and Authentication:** Users can sign up, log in, and manage their profiles.
 - **Article Publishing:** Authenticated users can create, edit, and publish their articles.